LieBtrau/Aiakos/README.md

 * ATECC108-SSH Atmel secure EEPROM + CoCPU uses ECC (available at Digikey)
     * This chip implements all of the ATSHA204 commands including ECDSA commands.
 This chip will not be used because we also need to create a shared secret key based on the public/private ECC-keys.
 The ECDH-protocol will be used for that.
 This chip doesn't support that.
 It's by design impossible to read the private key from the ATECC108, which is needed for the ECDH.
 	* Backward compatible to the ATSHA204 ([according to Atmel](http://atmelcorporation.wordpress.com/2013/06/27/a-closer-look-at-atmels-atecc108-asymmetric-vs-symmetric/))
+	   * Not fully compatible: configuration zone size is 128bytes for ATECC108 and 88bytes for ATSHA204.
+For locking the configuration zone, a CRC-calculation of that zone is needed.
+This CRC-calculation depends on the size of the configuration zone.
 	* Full documentation only available under NDA.
 Full documentation is not needed for implementation.
 	* EEPROM for 16keys (private key, public key, signature components)
 	* possibility to lock sections of EEPROM